-Departmental Seminars are held during term throughout the year at 12.45 on Mondays.
-Michaelmas term seminars will be held via Microsoft Teams, with details for Hilary and Trinity terms to follow.
+Michaelmas term seminars will be held via a combination of Microsoft Teams and inperson attendance, with details for Hilary and Trinity terms to follow.
 See the departmental website for further details.
+Attendance at the

-Attendance at the Monday Departmental Seminars is mandatory for all taught course students.
+Monday Departmental Seminars is mandatory for all taught course students.
 Students are highly encouraged to attend the Nuffield College Sociology Seminars.
 Details are available on the Nuffield College website.